steqeq/0000/docs/about.md

 [Sphinx](https://www.sphinx-doc.org/en/master/) is a documentation generator originally used for Python.
 It is now widely used in the Open Source community.
-Originally, Sphinx supported reStructured Text (RST) based documentation, but Markdown support is now available.
+Originally, Sphinx supported reStructuredText (RST) based documentation, but Markdown support is now available.
 ROCm documentation plans to default to Markdown for new projects.
 Existing projects using RST are under no obligation to convert to Markdown.
 New